bleaktwig/yuadrem-wiki/docs/geography/savage_territories.md

 #### Chirping Wilds
 **TODO.**
 <!-- Southeast from the Drylands and passing through the Do Nana swamp are the Chirping Wilds, a vast and largely untamed rainforest.
-The jungle is inhabited only by the Iskenese empire, a large grung nation that expelled the original ird and marset population.
+The jungle is inhabited only by the Iskenese empire, a large grung nation that expelled the original ird and imate population.
-The only territories currently not held by the grungs' military might are the strong qulbaba irds of Harual to the west, and the marsets of Uzuz from the Xuam peninsula. -->
+The only territories currently not held by the grungs' military might are the strong qulbaba irds of Harual to the west, and the imates of Uzuz from the Xuam peninsula. -->

 #### Savage Plains
 **TODO.**